-But this miracle happened on the Sabbath, so the Jewish leaders objected.
+But [Jesus healed the man by the pool of Bethesda] on the Sabbath, so the Jewish leaders objected.
 They said to the man who was cured, "You can't work on the Sabbath!
 The law doesn't allow you to carry that sleeping mat!"

-— John 5:9b-13 NLT
+— John 5:9-13 NLT

 You don't know who healed you?
-You've been trying to get into the pool all these years and now that you are healed, you don't know the name of the person who did it?
+You've been trying to get into the pool all these years and now that you are healed, you don't even know the name of the person who did it?
 Didn't you ask?
 Was it irrelevant to you?
 Even more, you want to blame him for your actions on the Sabbath?
 Come on, that's not the way other folks acted when Jesus healed them.
 Yes, Jesus did slip away in the crowd, but how did this man let that happen without finding out who he was?
 Here is a man who doesn't want to take responsibility or go out on a limb for anyone or anything.
-Here is a man with potentially a far greater testimony than the Samaritan woman at the well (John 4) but instead of sharing his story with others, he's still trying to dodge responsibility.
+Here is a man with potentially a far greater testimony than the Samaritan woman at the well but instead of sharing his story with others, he's still trying to dodge responsibility.
 "It's not my fault ...
 I don't know ..."
 And when he does finally learn the name of his healer, instead of saying "Thank you!" he turns him in to the authorities, as we will see in the next verses.
 How sad!
 Which brings to mind a crucial question for us: Who or what am I in this "Jesus thing" for?
 Myself and what I want, or my Lord and what he wills?

 Cleanse my heart, O God, and teach me to love what you love and despise what you despise.* Give me a heart to tell your story of grace in my life so others can know that Jesus is the one who has healed me through and through.
 I pray in his mighty name.
 Amen.